hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 I doubt most people could name a single film from the first 30 years of movies: for most people, movies began with the famous pieces, such as "Citizen Kane," "The Wizard of Oz," or something even later.
 How many [computer-based artworks](https://en.wikipedia.org/wiki/Computer_art) could most people name before video games or "Toy Story," or, do most people know about the long history of [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te) prior to The Beatles and Grandmaster Flash?

-This makes it too easy to diminish new artistic experimentations, to say that a new experiment
+This makes it too easy to diminish new artistic experimentations, to say that a new experiment isn't as good as the best masterpieces of established media.

 **For now, "AI" Art is largely about novelty**